New medicines or chemicals which may affect the health of humans are required by law to be tested on animals for safety.

 Late-stage toxicity testing

-Drug candidate compounds continue to be tested on animals throughout the clinical trial process, and the results of the human studies are used to inform and refine the animal studies so that they reveal more useful and accurate data.
-Later stage animal testing includes fertility studies, chronic studies and tests to see whether the substance is carcinogenic.
-These tests will determine how the drug can be used, and to determine the design of phase II and III clinical trials.Back to the top
+New medicines continue to be tested on animals throughout the clinical trial process, and the results of the human studies are used to inform and refine the animal studies so that they reveal more useful and accurate data.
+Later stage animal testing includes tests into the effects on fertility, and tests to see whether the substance may cause cancer.
+These tests help researchers to design and adapt the human clinical trials.Back to the top

-A recent review has shown that fewer animals can now be used in the early stages of drug development, with alternative methods replacing acute toxicity tests.
-The findings of the report by the NC3Rs and EFPIA will inform a review of the international guidelines on toxicity testing.
-However, changes to safety requirements for environmental toxicology and general chemical testing within the EU (REACH)will mean that the number of animals used in safety testing will increase overall in the coming years.Back to the top
+Work funded through NC3Rs contributes to this.
+However, changes to safety requirements for environmental toxicology and general chemical testing within the EU (REACH) may mean that the number of animals used in safety testing will increase overall in the coming years.Back to the top